The て form

 赤くない 赤くなくて 食べない 食べなくて

 We saw “A is B” and “A does B” type of sentences.
-With the introduction of the て form we will see our first example of “A does B and C” type of sentences.
-At the very basic syntax level, AてB means “To do A, and then do B”.
+With the introduction of the て form we will see our first example of “A does B, and then D does C” type of sentences.
+At the very basic syntax level, AてB means “A happens, and then B”.
 It can mark either a temporal sequence, or a cause -> consequence relationship.
 It allows us to make longer sentences with multiple verbs in sequence.
+Note that the subject on both sides does not have to be the same.

 Note: whether or not you use a comma after て does not matter.
 Commas in general have no grammatical role in Japanese, but they can make things easier to parse.

-In the first example, the statement 物分りがよくて is followed by the statement 助かる. 助かる is not modifying よくて.
+The statement 察しがよくて is followed by the statement 助かる. 助かる is not modifying よくて.
 Instead, the first statement is setting up the context for the second statement.
 It is common in Japanese to build an initial statement, followed by a て conjugation, and then an additional statement that describes your subjective feeling or emotion about that first statement.
-You feel relieved (助かる) because the other person has the quality of 物分りがいい.
+You feel relieved (助かる) because the other person has the quality of 察しがいい.

-The second example just strings the statements together as a simple sequence of actions.
+In this example, て just strings the statements together as a simple sequence of actions.
 As mentioned earlier, the て form does not provide any notion of past or present tense.
-The tense is instead conveyed by the last verb in the sequence. 頷いた in the second example is in past form, so we can assume that the entire statement is in past tense.
+The tense is instead conveyed by the last verb in the sequence. 頷いた is in past form, so we can assume that the entire statement is in past tense.

 Sometimes the て form lets a verb act as a topic.
 In this way, it can look like a noun.
 It's not really a noun, it just looks like one in situations like this.
 In this usage it is often followed by the は particle.